NYIT Ranks among the Best Colleges for Veterans

 Librarians also participate in the Enrichment Seminars for faculty and staff.
 Department Chairpersons are encouraged to contact the Coordinator of Library Instruction and User Services if they wish to arrange orientation sessions or subject-tailored seminars on library resources for faculty, staff, or graduate assistants.

 All NYIT libraries have workstations providing access to the Internet.
 Users should carry identification to indicate that they are currently members of the NYIT academic community.
 The Medical Library limits on-site Internet access to NYCOM affiliates.

 All NYIT Libraries provide wireless access to the NYIT network.
 Users may bring their own laptop computers into the libraries and connect to the Internet.
-In addition, laptop computers may be signed out at the Circulation Desks of all NYIT Libraries (except the Art & Architecture Library) for in-library use only.
+In addition, laptop computers may be signed out at the Circulation Desks of all NYIT Libraries for in-library use only.